bradphelan/jasminerice/README.md

 			expect(v.foo()).toEqual(false)

-The Rails 3.1 asset pipeline using sprockets and tilt ensure conversion.
+The Rails 3.1 asset pipeline using Sprockets and Tilt ensure conversion.
 As well you can use the #require dependency mechanisms